schlick/capistrano-deploy-tagger/readme.md

   - `set :latest_deploy_timestamp_tag_prefix, "your_timestamp_tag_prefix_here"`

+You can also override the timestamp format:

+  - `set :latest_deploy_timestamp_format, "%Y.%m.%d-%H:%M:%S"`

 You can also disable updating tags, again globally or for specific cap tasks, by setting the following in your `deploy.rb`:

   - `set :update_deploy_tags, false`